Rapid Prototyping and Tooling: Accelerating Product Development with Precision and Speed

 - Improved Iteration: With quicker access to tools, we can test multiple designs and make adjustments based on real-world performance.
 This iterative process is crucial for refining our products.

 In our projects, we've experienced firsthand how rapid tooling complements our efforts in creating both metal and plastic prototypes.
 For instance, when developing a new electronic device, rapid tooling allowed us to produce injection molds quickly.
 This efficiency enabled us to test various plastic casing designs without the long wait typically associated with mold creation.
-But what challenges do we face when implementing rapid tooling?
-How do we ensure that the tools we create are durable enough for testing?

 Advantages of Fast Prototyping